nfour/ts-rank/README.md

 So you can discover where slow types are hiding.

-Will output a set of ranked lists, for metrics:
+Will output a set of ranked metrics:
+- [x] `StructuredTypeCheck` for source files
-- [x] `StructuredTypeCheck`
+- [x] `StructuredTypeCheck` for node_modules

-Intend to support type alises & other metrics, though for now `StructuredTypeCheck` seems to be the most relevant.
+Intend to support type alises & other checks, though for now `StructuredTypeCheck` is useful.

 + [Run ts-rank](#run-ts-rank)
 + [Example package.json scripts](#example-packagejson-scripts)